JimDesu/basis-lang/spec.md

 The `<*>` marker is the family-distinguishing surface for fexpr-typed values at type positions (&sect;5.15).
 The marker replaces the parameter-type list of ordinary command-typed values; fexprs have no invoker-side parameter surface.

-### B.14 The `(T:Class)` Form at Multi-Receiver Method Positions
+### B.14 The `(T:Concept)` Form at Multi-Receiver Method Positions

-The same `(T:Class)` form admitted at single-receiver positions is admitted at each position in a multi-receiver tuple:
+The same `(T:Concept)` form admitted at single-receiver positions is admitted at each position in a multi-receiver tuple:

 ```
 multi-method-signature ::= ( receiver-list ) :: identifier : param-list? implicit-list? result-designator?
-                         ; where any receiver may be class-bounded form
+                         ; where any receiver may be concept-bounded form
 ```

-Each receiver in the tuple may independently use the bare receiver form, mode-marked form, or class-bounded form.
-The bound names introduced by `(V:C)` receivers are local to the signature and may be referenced in parameter types; in class-body multi-receiver signatures, a variable shared across same-class receivers asserts the boundary match of &sect;9.13, and distinct-or-absent variables assert independence.
+Each receiver in the tuple may independently use the bare receiver form, mode-marked form, or concept-bounded form.
+The bound names introduced by `(V:C)` receivers are local to the signature and may be referenced in parameter types; in concept-body multi-receiver signatures, a variable shared across same-concept receivers asserts the boundary match of &sect;9.13, and distinct-or-absent variables assert independence.

 ### B.15 The `{C::method}` Disambiguation Form

 ```
-class-disambiguated-method ::= { TypeName :: identifier }
+concept-disambiguated-method ::= { TypeName :: identifier }
                              | { TypeName :: identifier : partial-arg-list }
 ```

-The brace form names a class-method **as a command-typed value** &mdash; it is part of the command-reference family (&sect;8.2, &sect;9.16), producing a value with the receiver position open for the eventual call, and disambiguating by class within the quasi-quote surface.
-It is *not* the dispatch-site disambiguation form: a direct call selects with the method-prefix parenthesized forms (`x :: (Show :: show)`, `x :: (FancyShow :: show)`, &sect;9.16), whose parenthesized name is class- or witness-kinded by resolution.
+The brace form names a concept-method **as a command-typed value** &mdash; it is part of the command-reference family (&sect;8.2, &sect;9.16), producing a value with the receiver position open for the eventual call, and disambiguating by concept within the quasi-quote surface.
+It is *not* the dispatch-site disambiguation form: a direct call selects with the method-prefix parenthesized forms (`x :: (Show :: show)`, `x :: (FancyShow :: show)`, &sect;9.16), whose parenthesized name is concept- or witness-kinded by resolution.

 ---

 ## Appendix C. AST Node Types

 This appendix enumerates the AST node types the parser produces and the typechecker consumes.
 Each node type is presented with its constituent fields, the grammar production it derives from (Appendix B), and notes on its role.
-Implementations are free to choose internal representations (records, classes, tagged unions); the node-type inventory below is the conceptual model the rest of the specification refers to.
+Implementations are free to choose internal representations (records, concepts, tagged unions); the node-type inventory below is the conceptual model the rest of the specification refers to.

 A note on `Expr`.
 Basis has no `expr` production: it has no expressions as such, and its expression-like surface syntax is sugar over statements and calls (Appendix B references `expr` without defining it, by design).
 The `Expr` type used throughout this appendix therefore denotes the AST's *value-form* node category &mdash; the nodes of C.5 &mdash; and not a grammar nonterminal.
 The AST is an internal artifact of the design process; where a node here conflicts with Appendix B or the prose, those are authoritative.